Show Table of Contents

-For information on the fields in the Create Parameter dialog box, see Creating Parameters.
+For information on the fields in the Create Parameter dialog box, see Create Parameters.

 Because the Data Type is Float, the parameter control, when you display it in the next procedure, will be in the form of a slider.
 This is because floating point values are continuous—there are an infinite number of possible values.

 The Current value sets the default for the parameter: 0.019 is 1.9%.
 The Range of values section sets the minimum and the maximum values and the step size—that is, the least amount by which the value can change.

 Now you must connect the parameter to the High Birth Rate field.